“How Do You Know When You Are Over Emotional Abuse?”

 Besides, acknowledging yourself as a wonderful human being – although not at anyone else’s expense – benefits everyone.
 Everyone except the abusers of the world, that is.
 Still, this should not trouble you.
 Abusers are more than adequate to the task of taking care of their own needs.
 Regardless of the cost to others.

 You are over emotional abuse when…

 You are over emotional abuse when you stop feeling bad because of what someone has said, or might say.
 You are over emotional abuse when making a mistake doesn’t make you feel like a less worthwhile human being.
-When the story of your life tells you a lot more about who other people are than it does about your value as a human being.
+When your life story and the tough times you have been through tells you a lot more about how other people behave than it does about your value as a human being.

 You are over emotional abuse when you become comfortable with the idea of wanting, and expecting, to enjoy Life’s blessings as much as the next person.
 You are over emotional abuse when the old narrative of loneliness, unworthiness and unlovableness falls by the wayside.
 When you stop worrying how others may judge you.
 When you know that those who judge don’t have your well-being at heart; and those who have your well-being at heart don’t judge you.